freeCodeCamp/guide/src/pages/css/css3-opacity-property/index.md

 ```

 [This simple example](https://jsfiddle.net/1ogmxaf8/1/) shows how you might use opacity with a hover effect.

-Opacity is often used to draw the user's attention to elements and focus on important parts of a page.

 #### More Information:
 * [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/opacity)